Zaragoza metro station (Mexico City)

 Zaragoza metro station (Note: Estación del Metro Zaragoza.
 Mexican Spanish pronunciation: /es/.) is a station of the Mexico City Metro in the city's borough of Venustiano Carranza.
 It is an underground stop with two side platforms serving Line 1 (Pink Line) between Gómez Farías and Pantitlán.
 It was inaugurated on 4 September 1969, and opened the following day, as the eastern terminal of the line, providing service west toward Chapultepec station.
 An eastward expansion toward Pantitlán started on 22 August 1984.

 Zaragoza metro station services the colonias (neighborhoods) of 4 Árboles and Puebla along Calzada Ignacio Zaragoza, from which it takes its name.
 In turn, the avenue honors Ignacio Zaragoza, the Secretary of War and Navy during the 1862 Battle of Puebla (internationally known as Cinco de Mayo).
 The station's pictogram depicts a silhouette of a nearby equestrian statue dedicated to Zaragoza.

-The station facilities offer accessibility for people with disabilities, featuring elevators, tactile pavings, wheelchair ramps, and braille signage plates.
-Inside is a cultural display, an Internet café, and a health module.
+The station facilities offer accessibility for people with disabilities, featuring elevators, tactile paving, wheelchair ramps, and braille signage plates.
+Zaragoza includes a cultural display, an Internet café, and a health module.
 Outside, the station is serviced by a transportation hub connecting multiple local bus routes.
 It was closed from 2022 to 2023 due to modernization works on the tunnel and the line's technical equipment.
-In 2024, Zaragoza metro station had an average daily ridership of 19,640 passengers, ranking it the 50th busiest station in the network.
+In 2025, Zaragoza metro station had an average daily ridership of 22,727 passenger entries, ranking it the 44th busiest station in the network.

 Location and layout

-Zaragoza is an underground metro station located along Calzada Ignacio Zaragoza, in the Venustiano Carranza borough of Mexico City.
-The stop serves two Colonias (neighborhoods), 4 Árboles and Puebla.
-Zaragoza metro station was named after Ignacio Zaragoza, who was the Secretary of War and Navy during the 1862 Battle of Puebla, which is celebrated on Cinco de Mayo.
-The station's pictogram depicts a silhouette of a equestrian statue of Zaragoza located in the zone.
+Zaragoza is an underground metro station on Line 1 located along Calzada Ignacio Zaragoza, in the Colonias (neighborhoods) of 4 Árboles and Puebla, in the Venustiano Carranza borough, eastern Mexico City.

 Within the system, the station lies between Gómez Farías and Pantitlán stations.
 Inside the station, there is a cultural display, an Internet café, and a health module.
 The area receives service from the adjacent Centro de transferencia modal (CETRAM), the stop's transportation hub, which connects to various transit routes, including Routes 162B, 163, 163A, 163B, 164, 166, and 167 of the Red de Transporte de Pasajeros bus network.

 Zaragoza metro station has two exits that connect to Calzada Ignacio Zaragoza.
 The northern exit is located in a building adjacent to the transportation hub in Colonia 4 Árboles, while the southern exit is near Calle 65 in Colonia Puebla.
-The station offers an accessible service for people with disabilities with elevators, wheelchair ramps, tactile pavings and braille signage plates.
+The station offers an accessible service for people with disabilities with elevators, wheelchair ramps, tactile paving, and braille signage plates.